ministryofjustice/bichard7-next-core/docs/architecture/adrs/0014-analytical-data-store-design.md

    - low/no change needed to integrate with operational systems
    - easy to migrate to MoJ cloud platform if needed

-4. Initial design to use delta tables in s3 as the storage format
+4. Use delta tables in s3 as the storage format, with a medallion architecture
-   - designed for analytics
+   - delta tables are designed for analytics
    - low storage cost compared to traditional databases
    - good partitioning/chunking strategy can lead to lots of data skipping on query (less compute, quicker query time)
    - columnar format works well with analytical workloads (column skipping)
    - ACID compliant
-   - Delta tables and the underlying parquet file format is open source, this opens up options for query engines, reduces vendor lock in
+   - delta tables and the underlying parquet file format is open source, this opens up options for query engines, reduces vendor lock in
+   - the POC will focus on the "landing zone" and "bronze" layers of the medallion architecture
+     - data in the landing zone should be in the original source format with minimal/no processing.
+This allows us to identify if issues have been caused by the source system, or the analytical data store processing
+     - all data in the bronze layer will be in the delta table format

 5. Use Athena for ad hoc queries
    - duckdb could have been used locally on team member's laptops.
 Free and simple to set up but poses a security risk, and requires lots of data transfer to/from S3
-   - With AWS Athena, data doesn't leave the AWS account.
+   - with AWS Athena, data doesn't leave the AWS account.
 Charged per GB scanned.
-The POC will help us understand the cost, and whether Athena would be inappropriate for production use cases
+The POC will help us evaluate the cost and effectiveness of Athena for our use cases

 ## Consequences